Jobhdez/jobhdez.github.io/_posts/2023-06-15-web-system-architecture.md

 ### Design Principles
 According to the author of this chapter some key design decisions for building scalable web applications consist of:

-Availability;
+- Availability;
-Performance;
+- Performance;
-Reliability; and
+- Reliability; and
-Scalability
+- Scalability.

 A system is said to be *available* if it is always up and running.
 If a system is unavailable even for one minute the given company may lose thousands or even millions of dollars.